-For business strategists, leaders, and decision makers recognizing any propensity to accept false confirmations and/or correlations emerging from ‘big data’ is essential.
+For business strategists, leaders, and decision makers are obliged to recognize propensity to accept false confirmations and/or correlations emerging from ‘big data’.
+It’s essential!

-Many, in business, are-able-to rapidly process (intellectually) substantial amounts of data which they presume are relevant to a specific decision or strategy.
-But, unfortunately, the human characteristics of intellectuality and speed, standing alone, do not wholly eliminate the potential for making, in some instances, poor – bad business decisions.
+More business management teams are capable of rapidly processing (intellectually) substantial amounts of ‘big data’ which they presume is relevant to a (business) decision or strategy.
+However, the human characteristics of intellectuality and speed occasionally clash and/or not be in sync, and when they do, the potential for making, in some instances, poor – bad business decisions may rise.

 To be sure, the availability and application of ‘big data’ allows many business decisions to be made efficiently and speedily and, in most instances, those are the objectives.
 However, when the data being relied upon for decision making omits, dismisses, or otherwise does not factor the contributory role and value of intangibles in their relevant contexts, stand by, the outcome may unnecessarily carry a higher probability for achieving something less than the desired or projected outcome.